nirmalshah1989/INGDemoWithJars/ReadMe.txt

 This is Demo application for creating monitoring services in Java Enterprise application.

 This application contains below Modlules.
-INGParent					--> Parent Module
+Parent						--> Parent Module
 INGEar						--> Ear Module which creates EAR.
 Below MOdules are added in single EAR WebModule					--> War Module which is dependent on below 3 modules.
-Utility						--> Jar module which consist Java code for DAO,Service layer WebModule1					--> Independant War module
-WebModule2					--> Independant War module
+Utility						--> Jar module which consist Java code for DAO,Service layer Dependency-1				--> Independant Jar module Dependency-1				--> Independant Jar module

 This appplication consist 5 different endpoints :
 1. 	http://localhost:8080/WebModule/rest/statuscheck/db 		--> This will give us status whether DB server as UP or DOWN